DuqueDeTuring/books2explore/readme.md

 - Aké: The Years of Childhood by Wole Soyinka
 - Albert Camus: A Life by Olivier Todd
 - Albert Camus: Solitude and Solidarity by Catherine Camus
+- Albert Einstein, The Human Side: Glimpses from His Archives by Albert Einstein, Edited by Helen Dukas and Banesh Hoffmann
 - Algerian Chronicles by Albert Camus
 - Algorithm Design by KLEINBERG
 - Algorithms (4th Edition): Robert Sedgewick, Kevin Wayne: 8601419534142